 Tips for saying ‘bye-bye’ to the bottle

-- Introduce a free flow beaker or open top cup at six months of age
+- Use a free flow beaker or open top cup

 - Give lots of praise whenever your child uses the cup.
 No matter the age, they love praise!